 The peculiar characteristics of spirogyra (colonial algae) involve the plant body and the cell structure.

-The modified basal cell.
-The modified basal cell which “helps in the attachment is called hapteron or holdfast.
+The modified basal cell that “helps in the attachment is called hapteron or holdfast.
 The rhizoidal outgrowth in this region has been reported in S. rhizoides and S. dubia.
 The adult plants are always free-floating.

 A single row of cylindrical cells is present in each filament.
 Each cell consists of a firm cell wall enclosing a mass of protoplast.
 A dual-layered cell wall is present, the inner layer is composed of cellulose while the outer layer is made up of pectic substances.

 The nucleus is found centrally suspended by strands of cytoplasm or it may be parietal in position.
 The cytoplasm is peripheral due to the presence of a large central vacuole which is traversed by several cytoplasmic strands.

 The number of the chloroplast is the characteristic feature of this alga.
 Their arrangement is also specific and spiral, i.e., twisted to the right in the ascending order.
 The name of the alga is given after the spiral arrangement of a chloroplast.

-Spirogyra under Microscope
+Spirogyra Under Microscope

-Reproduction in Spirogyra
+Vegetative Reproduction In Spirogyra

 Spirogyra generally reproduces by vegetative and sexual methods.
-However, some workers have also reported asexual reproduction in Spirogyra through akinetes and aplanospore formation.
+However, some workers have reported asexual reproduction in Spirogyra through akinetes and aplanospore formation.

-In Spirogyra the fragmentation is the typical/common method of vegetative reproduction.
-Accidental breaking or injury breaks the filament into 2-3 cell portions each germinates to produce a new plant.
+In Spirogyra fragmentation is the standard method of vegetative reproduction.
+Accidental breaking or injury breaks the filament into 2-3 cell portions each germinating to produce a new plant.

 Sexual reproduction is isogamous, which occurs by the conjugation of non-flagellated gametes.
 The conjugations are of two types: